TrakeLean/Dogiap/README.md

 ## Usage

-- To start the server: `dogiap --start`
+- To setup the server: `dogiap --setup`
-- To check if the server is running: `dogiap --check`
 - To list all services: `dogiap --list`
+- To start the server: `dogiap --start <repo name>`
-- To view the service logs: `dogiap --log`
+- To view the service logs: `dogiap --log <repo name>`
-- To delete a service: `dogiap --delete servicename`
+- To delete a service: `dogiap --delete <repo name>`

 ## Version

-The current version of the project script is 1.0.6.
+The current version of the project script is 1.0.12.

 ## Contributions